-Before you clink your glasses and say cheers, there’s a couple of things that you should know…
+Before you clink your glasses and say cheers, there’s a couple of wine etiquette tips that you should know…

-It’s a cringe-worthy moment.
-When they ask, “can I have a glass of Champagne?” and you know none of the sparkling wine products at your bar were made using grapes grown in Champagne, France.
+We’ve all experienced cringe-worthy moments.
+From when they ask, “can I have a glass of Champagne?” and you know none of the sparkling wine products at your bar were made using grapes grown in Champagne, France.
 Or when they hold a white wine glass like a cricket ball.
-Or, when they – god forbid – do a five-minute-long sniff test for one of the cheapest bottles on the menu.
+Or, when they do a five-minute-long sniff test for one of the cheapest bottles on the menu.
 Admittedly, all of which happens more than you think.

-So, to help you say cheers in style, Hunter and Bligh has sought out the help of a corporate waiter, Christopher Kelly, to share 10 wine etiquette tips that every wine drinker should know.
+So, to help you say cheers in style, Hunter and Bligh has sought out the help of a corporate waiter, Christopher Kelly, to share 10 etiquette tips on how to correctly pour and taste wine.
+From opening to drinking, these tips are essential for every wine drinker to know!

-Wine glass sizes are designed purposefully: white wine requires to be more compact to keep its coldness, while red wine requires a larger bowl surface with a higher rim to best showcase its flavours and aromas.
-In short, red wine for the bigger glass and white wine for the smaller glass.
-Unless you’re at home by yourself, then, in that case, either wine goes in a big glass.
+Wine glass sizes are designed purposefully: white wine requires to be more compact to keep in its coldness, while red wine requires a larger bowl surface with a higher rim to best showcase its flavours and aromas.
+In short, use a bigger glass for red wine and a smaller glass for white wine.
 However, if you are wanting to really take in the flavours, a bigger glass is perhaps best for all wines.

 As for sparkling wine, it seems etiquette has yet to catch up with science.
-The custom is drinking them out of flutes (or flat bowl-shaped ones if you’re doing a 1930s themed party), but science tells us the normal white wine-shaped glass is best.
+The custom is drinking them out of flutes (or coupe-shaped glassware if you’re doing a 1930s themed party).
+However, science tells us the best glass to use for sparkling wine or Champagne is a cross between a flute and a white wine shaped glass.

 2. It’s okay if you don’t know – just ask

 While pretending to know your wines may make you sound smart, be aware that waiters (and perhaps some of your friends) can easily tell when you don’t.
-We’ll probably giggle in the cleanup area about your silly misconceptions about sweetness and acidity of particular wines, and that’s because we have a whole day of work and this is our downtime.
+We’ll probably giggle in the cleanup area about your silly misconceptions about sweetness and acidity of particular wines.
 But, in saying that, a lot of wine waiters will respect you more if you ask us rather than fabricate assumptions.

 3. Sniff tests are not for all occasions